MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-roles.md

 ms.author: rolyon
 ms.custom: pim ; H1Hack27Feb2017;oldportal;it-pro;
 ---
-# Different administrative role in Azure Active Directory PIM
+# Different administrative roles in Azure Active Directory PIM
 <!-- **PLACEHOLDER: Need description of how this works.
 Azure PIM uses roles from MSODS objects.**-->

 You can assign users in your organization to different administrative roles in Azure AD.
 These role assignments control which tasks, such as adding or removing users or changing service settings, the users are able to perform on Azure AD, Office 365 and other Microsoft Online Services and connected applications.

-> [!IMPORTANT]
-> Microsoft recommends that you manage Azure AD using the [Azure AD admin center](https://aad.portal.azure.com) in the Azure portal.

 A global administrator can update which users are **permanently** assigned to roles in Azure AD, using PowerShell cmdlets such as `Add-MsolRoleMember` and `Remove-MsolRoleMember`, or through the portal as described in [assigning administrator roles in Azure Active Directory](../users-groups-roles/directory-assign-admin-roles.md).